 Agencies wishing to provide professional development and information technology support services to eligible schools and districts, may apply online to be listed as an approved provider on the CDE Ed Tech K-12 Voucher: Approved Providers Web page.
 For more information, lists of approved providers for information technology and professional development support services* are available on the CDE Ed Tech K-12 Voucher: Approved Providers Web page.

 *Approval of these agencies only means that they have met the minimum criteria for Information Technology of Professional Development support services under this program and is not an endorsement of the quality of its products or services by the CDE or any of the parties to the antitrust settlement.
-See the Approved Provider FAQs for more information.
+See the Approved Provider FAQ's on the CDE Education Technology K-12 Voucher Program Web page for more information.